Heal Your Heel Pain

 What is it?

 - Modifying Activity.
-Since this condition is known to be an overuse injury, modifying the physicalactivity that you are involved in may be the only treatment you will require.
+Since this condition is known to be an overuse injury, modifying your physical activity habits may be the only change needed.
 Try to limit activities that require quick stops and starts.
 Be sure to warm up before activity and stretch the muscles after.
-As well, it is encouraged to not increase your activity level by more than 20% each week.
-This will allow muscles to properly adapt to the stresses of physical activity.
+It is also encouraged to avoid increasing your activity level by more than 20% each week.
+This allows muscles time for adaptation to the stress of physical activity.

 - Dry Needling and Stretching.
-In some cases, the Achilles tendon may be pulling away from the heel insertion point due to tightness in the calf.
+In some cases, the Achilles tendon may be stressed due to tightness in the calf.
 Dry needling techniques such as Intramuscular Stimulation (IMS) can help to alleviate pain in the Achilles by lengthening shortened calf muscles.
 Similar to acupuncture, the fine needles are inserted into the muscles and produce a contraction, allowing the muscle to then enter a relaxed state.
 Another way to help release the tension of the calf muscles is by stretching each day.
 Complete both gastrocnemius and soleus stretches daily to maintain lengthened muscles.

 - Radial Shockwave Therapy.
 Research has found that shockwave therapy increases blood flow to the area, creating an inflammatory response that contributes to healing.
-As we can see, shockwave therapy is a very effective treatment for many different conditions of the feet!
+Shockwave therapy is a very effective treatment for many different conditions of the feet!

 - Foot Orthotics.
 If you think about your Achilles tendon as a loaded spring, the easiest way to release some of the tension in that spring would be to allow one of the ends to release closer to the other.
 By inserting an orthotic with a slight heel lift, this is essentially what you are doing.
 A slight lift of the heel, even a couple millimeters can instantly take some pressure off the tendon and relieve painful symptoms.